oriLahav03/ZoomOpener/README.md

 Go to your CMD and install the following libraries by writing this:

-1. `pip install pandas`       - Waite for the installation to finish
+1. `pip install pandas`       - Wait for the installation to finish

-2. `pip install pyautogui`    - Waite for the installation to finish
+2. `pip install pyautogui`    - Wait for the installation to finish

-3. `pip install selenium`     - Waite for the installation to finish
+3. `pip install selenium`     - Wait for the installation to finish

-4. `pip install pillow`       - Waite for the installation to finish
+4. `pip install pillow`       - Wait for the installation to finish

 Copyright © 2021 Ori.
 All rights reserved.